-As of March 31, 2015, the Company had total accrued liabilities of \$3.3 million for its contingent state and local sales taxes and surcharges that were not being collected from its clients but may be imposed by various states and municipalities, of which \$1.0 million and \$2.3 million was included in current and non-current "Sales tax liability" on the condensed consolidated balance sheets, respectively.
-As of December 31, 2014, the Company had total accrued liabilities of \$2.6 million for such contingent state and local sales taxes and surcharges, which was included in non-current "Sales tax liability" on the condensed consolidated balance sheets.
+As of June 30, 2015, the Company had total accrued liabilities of \$2.7 million for such contingent sales taxes and surcharges that were not being collected from its clients but may be imposed by various taxing authorities, of which \$0.6 million and \$2.1 million was included in current and non-current "Sales tax liability" on the condensed consolidated balance sheets, respectively.
+As of December 31, 2014, the Company had total accrued liabilities of \$2.6 million for such contingent sales taxes and surcharges, which was included in non-current "Sales tax liability" on the condensed consolidated balance sheets.
+The Company's estimate of the probable loss incurred under this contingency is based on its analysis of the source location of its usage-based fees and the regulations and rules in each tax jurisdiction.